sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     - **SuppliersController.cs**
       - Based on the **Supplier** model class

 16. Navigate to **Startup.cs**.
 Ensure that PostgreSQL is configured as the correct provider and the appropriate connection string is referenced in the **ConfigureServices** method.

    ```csharp
    services.AddDbContext<DataContext>(options => options.UseNpgsql(Configuration.GetConnectionString("PostgreSqlConnectionString")));
    ```

+17. Remove the reference to the Oracle connection ConfigureServices method.
 ### Task 7: Update the Dashboard Stored Procedure Call

 With PostgreSQL, stored procedures cannot return output values without a cursor.
 This Task details how to write a function to replicate the same logic.
 Functions can return result sets directly, without a cursor.